lilylalalal/Fibre_composition/README.md

 -return 'newlist'

-"TASK FIVE: write csv file with the new list " -replace the "Textile Content" colmune with the "new list" -save and exit the csv file
+"TASK THREE: write csv file with the new list " Removecolomun(fibrecsv,newcsv)
+-replace the "Textile Content" colmune with the "new list" -removing the "Textile Content" from the old data Addcolumn(removedcolomun,fibrelist,title)
+- Add "Textile Content" with new fibre list (after simplfied) -save and exit the csv file